Dobryotec/Dayry-APP/dayry-app/README.md

 ## Overview

-The Diary App is a simple web application that allows users to manage tasks and add comments to them.
+The Dyary App is a simple web application that allows users to manage tasks and add comments to them.
 It's built using React, Redux, AXIOS, MockAPI, Redux-persist, and Redux Toolkit for state management and data persistence.
 Styling is done using CSS Modules.

 ## Features